dtcenter/MET/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Improve something that it's currently doing
+about: Describe something that needs to be done
 title: ''
 labels: 'type: task'
 assignees: ''